DevOps-Boot/fastapi-k8s/docs/project/requirements/key_components.md

 # Specific Requirements for Key Components

-Once functional and non-functional requirement extracted from user stories, and before specifying and designing the target architecture, it's important to detail the individual functionalities, configurations, and integrations needed, focusing on the specific requirements for each key component in your stack.
+Once functional and non-functional requirement extracted from user stories, and before specifying and designing the target architecture, it's important to detail the individual functionalities, configurations, and integrations needed, focusing on the specific requirements for each key component in the stack.

-Given your stack includes Traefik, FastAPI, PostgreSQL, Kubernetes, EKS, EBS, Helm, Terraform, GitHub, GitHub Actions, Prometheus, Grafana, and ELK, here's an outline that covers the specific requirements for each:
+Given the stack includes Traefik, FastAPI, PostgreSQL, Kubernetes, EKS, EBS, Helm, Terraform, GitHub, GitHub Actions, Prometheus, Grafana, and ELK, here's an outline that covers the specific requirements for each:

 ## Traefik (Load Balancer/Reverse Proxy)